 Now we bring in our old friend, the Arc Addition Postulate, and we get m∠ABC = ½ × mAC.

 We've shown that a Case 3 inscribed angle intercepts an arc with twice the measure of the angle—same as a Case 1 angle or a Case 2 angle.
-Since any inscribed angle falls into one of the three cases, we have proved the Inscribed Angle Theorem: for ∠ABC inscribed in a circle containing points A and C: mAC = 2 × m∠ABC.
+Since any inscribed angle falls into one of the three cases, we've proven the Inscribed Angle Theorem: for ∠ABC inscribed in a circle containing points A and C, mAC = 2 × m∠ABC.
 Translation: the arc is twice the angle.

 Given that ∠ACB is inscribed in a circle containing points A and B, and that m∠ACB = 42°, what is the measure of arc AB?

 Here we have an inscribed angle intercepting an arc, so we can use the Inscribed Angle Theorem.
 We can start out with mAB = 2 × m∠ACB, and then substitute 42° for m∠ACB.
-That will give us mAB = 2 × 42°, or mAB = 84°.
+That'll give us mAB = 2 × 42°, or mAB = 84°.

 Given that ∠ACB is inscribed in circle ⊙O with radius 5 cm containing points A and B, and that m∠ACB = 78°, what is the length of arc AB?